tristan-hull/CS3203-midterm/README.md

 https://github.com/tristan-hull/CS3203-midterm

 Screenshots and New Feature:
   The feature I decided to add was the ability to search through a friends list.
+I also changed the general look of YO to be a darker experience, as that is the trend these days, and it is easier on the eyes.
 In my screenshots you will see that you can walk through the process of sending a yo to a few people, and then bring brought back to the original screen.
 You can also see that by tapping the top search bar, you can type a name, and the list is filtered as it should be to make finding a friend a much faster process.

 ![](images/Home.png)